Elhambasir/capstone-project1--conference-page/README.md

 # 📖 [Star Educational Society] <a name="about-project">
 Hello , this a website for Star Educational Center</a>

-[Star's Website] This a webasite mobile first app.
-It is created according to capston project but the contents are different.
+[Star's Website] is a website which allow users to showcase all information about their courses.
+It is created according to javascript capston project but the contents are from Star Education Society.
 For now just about and home page are completed but the complete version will be pushed next time.

 ## 🛠 Built With